In my childhood, I adopted a puppy that changed my life and attitude towards animals. I have since become a lifelong

 Ants are one of the animal kingdom's most industrious species.
 They are often used to teach good habits to children, so it's hard to see them as pests.

 But ants can become pests, especially when they infest your home.
 And while there are many ways you can deal with an ant infestation, using ant bait traps is one of the easiest and economical.

 A Brief Look into Ants

-Ants live in a colony, which can house anywhere from hundreds of ants to millions of ants.
+Ants live in colonies, which can house anywhere from hundreds of ants to millions of them.

 Ants as Pests

 Unfortunately, even the industrious ant can become a pest when left to its own devices.
 Here are some reasons why ants can become a nuisance in your life:

 - Foraging skills.
 Their most prized ability can also be your worst nightmare.
 Ants are attracted to anything that can be regarded as a food source, whether it be the breadcrumbs under the table or the jar of cookies in the pantry.
 Once a worker ant has gotten wind of your food stores, you can bet it'll tell all its friends about it.